 The scarring in the liver forms irregular bumps (nodules) that replace the smooth liver tissue and the liver becomes harder.
 The scar tissue changes the liver's shape (which affects the blood flow through the liver) and also changes how the liver works.

 Most people don't have any symptoms in the early stages of liver disease.
-Symptoms tend to develop at later stages and reflect advanced disease when the liver can no longer repair itself or function properly.
+Symptoms tend to develop in advanced stages of ACLD.